salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## PATCH

 A resource MAY support PATCH.
-Updates an existing resource in parts.
+A PATCH request will update a portion of an existing resource.

-Routes supporting PATCH MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
+Routes supporting PATCH MUST accept a single object having the same JSON schema as an item in the collection of the data section of a GET on that resource.
 The request URI MUST uniquely identify the resource.
-The request MAY contain "If-Match" header.
+The request MAY contain an "If-Match" header.
 The request format MAY exclude properties that need not be updated.
 This includes omitting "id".

-Routes SHOULD error if request attempts to update immutable properties with error 400 "Bad Request".
+PATCH requests SHOULD respond with error 400 "Bad Request" if the request attempts to update immutable properties of the resource.

-API callers MAY clear values by providing the property with a null.
+API consumers MAY set values to null by specifying the property with a null value.
+API consumers MUST specify an empty string `""` if the value of a property should be an empty string.
 If a property is not provided a route MUST NOT act on that property.

 See also [Upserting](pattern/upserting.md)